PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 The active branch is `fb-refactor5`, created from `main` after pull request `#949` merged the complete `fb-refactor4` checkpoint.
 Pull request `#950` is closed, and no open pull request tracks this branch.
-This checkpoint is ready for a Goal pause; work resumes only after an explicit instruction and continues with coherent commits and pushes without opening a pull request.
+This checkpoint is ready for the next Goal continuation.
+Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the five late safe binary recovery modes into the same indexed `passes/binary_bridge_layout.py` owner.
-Their former 938 lines of independent full-map fixed-point mutation are five 17-line compatibility dispatchers, while every production sequence call now reaches one ordered five-phase owner and supplies Session LayoutState.
-The extraction preserves the late layout-boundary marker, multi-post alias handling, existing plain-side Transpose reuse, and the exact historical phase order.
-It also removes shared inverse-permutation mutation and rejects producer-after- consumer adapter placement.
-A five-model audit found only two active rewrites, both legacy-only SiNet ADD islands, and the indexed owner preserves both with byte-identical SiNet artifacts.
+The latest implementation unit moves the binary/Split channelwise tail into the dedicated indexed `passes/split_channelwise_layout.py` owner.
+The former 218-line full-map fixed-point helper is a thin compatibility dispatcher, both production sequence positions supply Session LayoutState, and closure discovery is now an edge-bounded consumer worklist.
+The extraction preserves all six binary operations, operand order, channel Split/Concat propagation, shared axis constants, and the public NCHW output while making every accepted rewrite one revalidated transaction.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.

-## Pause snapshot — 2026-07-15
+## Continuation snapshot — 2026-07-15

-The latest source checkpoint remains `b80150a3` (`Index safe binary bridge recovery`).
-No source file has changed since that checkpoint.
-Local `fb-refactor5` and `origin/fb-refactor5` were equal at that commit before this handoff-only update, and the worktree contained no uncommitted files.

-The next proposed extraction was deliberately stopped at characterization.
-The 218-line compatibility helper `_optimize_transpose_binary_split_channelwise_tail_to_single_post_nchw` and its two ordered sequence call sites were audited, but no indexed owner, production dispatcher, or new test has been implemented.
-Its current implementation recognizes an NHWC-to-NCHW Transpose followed by two binary operations and a channel-axis Split, propagates the new layout through a unary/binary/Concat/ Split closure, remaps Split/Concat axes, and may add one terminal public-output Transpose.
-It still owns unbounded full-graph fixed-point scans, mutable constant handling, layout propagation, and output adaptation in one function.

-Production characterization was run sequentially before any extraction.
-The helper returned zero for all four runtime invocations on each of `face_detection_yunet_2023mar.onnx`, `FastestDet.onnx`, `human_segmentation_pphumanseg_2021oct_org.onnx`, and `osnet025_Nx3x256x128.onnx`, and for all eight runtime invocations on `sinet_320_op.onnx`.
-No operator was added, removed, or changed in those calls.
-The active behavior is currently represented by the existing synthetic direct- builder test.
-This zero-match result is an audit result, not authorization to remove the compatibility behavior.

-The following tests were rerun from the clean source checkpoint immediately before this pause:

-- the two indexed binary-bridge suites plus the complete architecture suite:
-  `234 passed in 45.07s`;
-- TensorFlow-import-blocked explicit direct, default direct, and `-cotof`
+The characterized
+`_optimize_transpose_binary_split_channelwise_tail_to_single_post_nchw` helper
+is now extracted.
+Its dedicated owner performs pure match/plan/revalidation before mutation, uses one differential graph index, and replaces both the outer fixed-point loop and closure-wide repeated scans with graph-ordered candidates plus a bounded consumer `deque`.
+The existing two production sequence positions and stats key are unchanged.

+The plan proves typed permutation constants, exact rank-four shape and dynamic signature relations, all six plain binary operations, operand order, resolved sources, unique producers, graph order, per-tensor quantization, NHWC broadcasts, equal channel Split contracts, channel Concat axes, and a closed unary/binary/Concat/Split tail.
+Shared Split axes are cloned deterministically with their original INT32 or INT64 dtype.
+Unsupported consumers, dead converted branches, public intermediates, multiple outputs, fused activation, per-axis quantization, explicit NCHW external inputs, stale order, missing tensors, and duplicate producers reject the complete candidate without mutation.

+The terminal adapter now preserves the original public NCHW tensor metadata and moves only its private producer output to NHWC.
+It reuses the proven input permutation.
+This fixes the raw helper's public-metadata mismatch and prevents the input Transpose from being removed when any converted closure edge remains unhandled.

+Pre-extraction characterization remains authoritative: four zero-match runtime invocations each on YuNet, FastestDet, HumanSeg, and OSNet, and eight zero-match invocations on SiNet.
+The indexed active synthetic contract is covered by 33 focused tests.
+The two preceding binary owners, the new owner, and the complete architecture suite passed together with `268 passed in 44.46s`.
+The existing direct-builder active-path test and the new architecture ownership check passed together with `2 passed in 1.67s`.
+TensorFlow-import-blocked explicit direct, default direct, and `-cotof` conversion passed with
-  conversions: `3 passed, 8 deselected in 3.68s`.
+`3 passed, 8 deselected in 3.77s`.

-No Tier corpus or additional real-model conversion was run for this pause.
-The preceding `b80150a3` checkpoint already records byte-identical sequential SiNet artifacts and its focused validation below.
-There is no newly failing test and no newly discovered production regression at this boundary.
-The inherited lint, optional exporter, and unrun broad-regression limitations remain listed under **Failing tests and known issues**.

-At resumption, the first implementation task is the characterized Split/ channelwise binary-tail helper.
-Use a dedicated cohesive layout owner if the match/plan/apply split confirms that boundary, retain the exact two production sequence positions, use `ModelIRGraphIndex` and Session `LayoutState`, and replace the closure scans with a bounded consumer worklist.
-Add transactional guards and focused synthetic equivalence/no-op tests before running one short sequential zero-match byte comparison.
-Module placement is a cohesion decision;
+One sequential YuNet conversion was compared with source checkpoint `5a186acd`.
+Every emitted file was byte-identical.
+Float32 remains 236,564 bytes with SHA-256 `43c65782ae622ea5aefc97632f2c69033fb8a314469e4c30703c88f9907cc380`;
+float16 remains 131,120 bytes with SHA-256
+`13232a21173ef434c7b4986320931a17a28a211109fa894023c6da7672609433`;
+and the 105,578-byte correspondence report remains `7e2b57a9b2264ef08db5aaead11922109079274eb15befbfc90bf321de370b4d`.
+Both schema files also match.
+The detached worktree and all temporary outputs were removed.
+No Tier corpus run was performed.

-there is no source-file 2,000-line Goal requirement.
-The 2,000 threshold applies only to ONNX operation-count Tier classification.
+Scoped Ruff, syntax compilation, and `git diff --check` pass.
+No dependency or TensorFlow import was added.
+There is no source-file 2,000-line Goal requirement; the 2,000 threshold applies only to ONNX operation-count Tier classification.

-This document is the only file changed for the pause checkpoint.
-After it is committed and pushed, the required handoff state is a clean worktree with local and remote `fb-refactor5` equal.
-Do not open a pull request.

 ## Completed work